Japanese Exchange Program (JXP)

 |Exchange trip to Japan

-Please download the application form using the link later in this section and complete the form carefully using Microsoft Word or something very compatible.
-Students, you can also upload the form into Google Docs, edit it there, and then share with Mr. Darnall.
+In the late summer/early fall, please download the application form using the link later in this section and complete the form carefully using Microsoft Word or something very compatible.
+Students, you can also upload the form into Google Docs, edit it there, and then share with the JXP Coordinator.
 Do NOT use Notability or Notetaker or the like on the iPad.
-Email the completed application as an attachment to Mr. Darnall at email@example.com.
+Email the completed application as an attachment to the JXP Coordinator at an email to be established by the beginning of the fall semester.

 From the link below, please also download the appropriate signature sheet, depending on whether you are applying only to host in March or both to host in March and go to Japan in June.
 Print it out and read carefully.
 Both students and parents should sign.